zyzhou3/zyzhou3.github.io/_pages/about.md

 I have a track record of publishing in top conferences like ICLR and AISTATS, and industry research experience at Amazon and Bloomberg.

-**I am looking for a research internship in Summer/Fall 2024.
+🧐️**I am looking for a research internship in Summer/Fall 2024.
 Please let me know if you have any opening.**

 Feel free to drop me an email if you are interested in my research or just want to chat.
 I am always open to new ideas and collaborations.